colmjude/til/docs/weeknote/weeknote.06022023.md

 ### CSS logical properties

-T[his blog post by Andy Bell](https://andy-bell.co.uk/css-logical-properties/) is a good place to start with CSS logical properties (e.g. `• [margin-block-start](https://developer.mozilla.org/en-US/docs/Web/CSS/margin-block-start)`).
+[his blog post by Andy Bell](https://andy-bell.co.uk/css-logical-properties/) is a good place to start with CSS logical properties (e.g. [`margin-block-start`](https://developer.mozilla.org/en-US/docs/Web/CSS/margin-block-start)).

 [Logical properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties) take into account direction of the document e.g. left to right or right to left.
 And instead of explicitly setting margins and paddings on a specific side you can set more flexible properties that tell the browser to set the margin or padding in the direction the user reads.